Cldfire/overgg-swiftui/README.md

 ## Building

+You will need to have [cargo-lipo](https://github.com/TimNN/cargo-lipo) installed and the Rust iOS targets set up (see cargo-lipo's readme for info).

-Thanks to [cargo-lipo's](https://github.com/TimNN/cargo-lipo) super-neat XCode integration, all you have to do is clone the repository, open the XCode project, and then kick off a build from the UI.
+Thanks to cargo-lipo's super-neat XCode integration, all you have to do is clone the repository, open the XCode project, and then kick off a build from the UI.